(Last Update: 08/15/2024)

 Bonding:

-- Mother infant sleep proximity proximity fosters a sense of security and connection between the parent and baby.
+- Mother-infant sleep proximity fosters a sense of security and connection between the parent and baby.

 Flexibility: